Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 Look, the fact that the people are standing with the truckers to me speaks volumes.

-There's another GoFundMe called Give Send Go.
+There's another GoFundMe called Give, Send, Go.

-Um Linda, you're more familiar with it than I am.
+Linda, you're more familiar with it than I am.

-They're they're now raising money.
+They're now raising money.

-How do they get to try it's not their money?
+How did they get to see?

 How did they get to freeze up that money?

-Uh, but the removal of that money was the result of government interference.
+I think Ted Cruz is onto something here, but the removal of that money was the result of government interference.

-There's a great piece in the Epic Times today about it.
+There was a great piece in the Epic Times today about it.

-Canadian conservatives are so after Trudeau on this and his attacks on these truckers, uh there's no evidence at all that these truckers are as he has described them.
+Canadian conservatives are so after Trudeau on this and his attacks on these truckers.

-Uh we've looked hard to find it, and we can't even find it.
+We've looked hard to find it, and we can't even find it.

-We've got the convoy building in America from California to DC.
+We've got the convoy building in America from California to D.C.
+We'll be following that very closely.

 You know, you had the Ottawa police chief talking about sending in the military.